-- (a) The Superintendent agrees to notify WIS of any perceived concerns related to unsatisfactory performance or legal compliance under this Compact within reasonable timeframes considering the scope and severity of the concern.
-WIS will respond within a reasonable time, which in no event will be longer than 14 days.
-If WIS does not remedy the problem in a timely fashion to the Superintendent's satisfaction, the Superintendent may take further action under Section V or VI of this Compact. - 5.
+- (a) The Superintendent agrees to notify the Yakama Nation of any perceived concerns related to unsatisfactory performance or legal compliance under this Compact within reasonable timeframes considering the scope and severity of the concern.
+The Yakama Nation will respond within a reasonable timeframe which in no event will be longer than 21 days.
+If the Yakama Nation does not remedy the problem to bring the School into compliance with this Compact, and assuming a violation is found, the Superintendent may take further action under Section V or VI of this Compact. - 5.
 Other Legal Obligations.
-Nothing in this Compact will be construed to alter or interfere with the Superintendent's obligations imposed under federal or state law.
+Nothing in this Compact will be construed to alter or interfere with the Superintendent's obligations imposed under federal or state law, nor legal duties and obligations imposed on the Yakama Nation by federal law.